-Mapping types are declared as mapping KeyType => ValueType, where KeyType can be almost any type except for a mapping and ValueType can actually be any type, including mappings.
+Mapping types are declared as mapping KeyType => ValueType.
+Here KeyType can be almost any type except for a mapping, a dynamically sized array, a contract, an enum and a struct.
+ValueType can actually be any type, including mappings.

 Mappings can be seen as hashtables which are virtually initialized such that every possible key exists and is mapped to a value whose byte-representation is all zeros: a type's default value.
 The similarity ends here, though: The key data is not actually stored in a mapping, only its keccak256 hash used to look up the value.